black and brown leather padded tub sofa

 Step into Notting Hill’s vibrant Caribbean history with guided tours that share stories of resilience and culture.

 Discover Notting Hill's Black History from Windrush generation migration through 1958 riots, Mangrove Nine resistance, to Carnival's origins.
-This 60-minute walk explores historic streets where you'll hear civil rights stories and understand how Caribbean communities shaped British culture.
+This walk explores historic streets where you'll hear civil rights stories and understand how Caribbean communities shaped British culture.
+Available as 60 or 90-minute options.

 Extended 90-minute heritage walk exploring Notting Hill Carnival history, Windrush generation stories, and the Mangrove Nine's activism.
-Includes authentic Caribbean meal at Portobello Shack with exclusive conversation with Jamila Bolton Gordon, daughter of Mangrove Nine defendant, sharing family civil rights stories.
+Includes authentic Caribbean meal at Portobello Shack with exclusive conversations with Jamila Bolton Gordon, daughter of Mangrove Nine defendant Rhodan Gordon, and Rosita Lynch, goddaughter of steel band pioneer Russ Henderson, who will share documentary films she co-produced about Carnival history.

 What You'll Discover on Our Walks